Stamp Category: Commemorative

 The third booklet in the series was issued on September 19, 1995, at the Quail Botanical Gardens in Encinitas, California.
 This booklet featured fall blooms, though some people noted that depending on where you live in the country, some of these flowers could grow in the summer or even the spring.
 One USPS representative responded that “The idea with this series was to show a grouping of flowers that would be together somewhere in a garden at the same time.
 It’s not scientific.
 It’s meant to be more for mass-market appeal, as opposed to botanical.”

 The final booklet in the series was issued on January 19, 1996, in Kennett Square, Pennsylvania.
 The flowers selected for these stamps are the hardiest plants that grow anywhere in the country that experiences winter weather.

 One of the world’s most beautiful flowers, the lily is also one of the oldest plants known to man.
 It is mentioned in history for the first time on a tablet inscribed nearly 5,000 years ago in Sumer.
 The tablet tells of a Persian city surrounded by fields of lilies.
 That ancient city was called Susa, which means lily.

-But wherever it went, the lily was usually regarded as a sacred flower.
+Wherever it went, the lily was usually regarded as a sacred flower.
 The Minoans, Greeks, and Romans associated it with their goddesses.
-In fact, Greek mythology claimed the flower had sprung from the milk of Hera, Zeus’ wife.
+Greek mythology claimed the flower had sprung from the milk of Hera, Zeus’ wife.
 Closely intertwined with Christian history, the white lily was used for centuries to symbolize the purity of the Virgin Mary and her role as Queen of the Angels.